alessandrojp/android-easy-checkout/README.md

   ```

 # Upgrade/Downgrade Subscription
-* You can upgrade/downgrade an existing subscription by calling `ItemProcessor.consumePurchase` like this:
+* You can upgrade/downgrade an existing subscription by calling `mSubscriptionProcessor.update` like this:

-**You must use the api version 5 to do this**
+**This is only available in the api version 5.
+You can still set the api version 3 for other actions in the library.
+The api version 5 automatically will be used only in this case.**

   ```java
   ArrayList<String> currentItemsList = new ArrayList<>();